saurabh30/angular-start/README.md

 # angular-start
-first hands on angular by making a crude app
+first hands on angular by making a crud app